pot 0.9.0 copy "pot: ^0.9.0" to clipboard

 Pot or Pottery

 The scoping feature of this package is for Dart in general, not designed for Flutter.
-Consider using Pottery instead.
-It is a utility wrapping this pot package for use in Flutter.
+In Flutter, consider using Pottery instead.
+It is a utility wrapping this pot package for Flutter.
 It limits the lifespan of pots according to the lifecycle of widgets, which is more natural in Flutter and less error-prone.

 What is scoping